“A game is one side against another. There’s a winner and a loser. Puzzles don’t have losers.” ~ Fola, The OA Part II -Chapter 1 Angel of Death

 Fola: Except it’s real.

-Is life’s real purpose solving its puzzle so we can communicate with The Puzzle Maker, THE DIVINE ENIGMATOLOGIST?
+Is life’s purpose solving its puzzle to communicate with The Puzzle Maker, THE DIVINE ENIGMATOLOGIST?

-Are some of us at the virtual stage of the puzzle, and some working to solve the problem in real life?
+Are some of us at the virtual puzzle stage, while others solve it in real life?

-What becomes of those who already have the solution?
+What happens to those who already have the solution?

-Once we have a solution, will it lead to either the same destination or our own universe?
+Once solved, does it lead to the same destination or our own universe?

 As Fola said,